Pinebluff, North Carolina

 Pinebluff is a town in Moore County, North Carolina, United States.
-The population was 1,337 at the 2010 census.
+The population was 1,473 at the 2020 census, up from 1,337 in 2010.

 History

-Pinebluff was once a regional resort area during the early 1900s, enjoying even greater renown than Pinehurst Resort at the time.
-After an uncontrollable fire, the town was permanently damaged, and is currently a small residential area.
+Pinebluff was a regional resort area during the early 1900s, enjoying greater renown than Pinehurst Resort at the time.
+After an uncontrollable fire, the town was permanently damaged, and it is currently a small residential area.
 As of 1909, Pinebluff was a sundown town, where African Americans were not allowed to live or stay overnight.

 The Lincoln Park School and McLeod Family Rural Complex are listed on the National Register of Historic Places.